dev-usama/Crop-Prediction-using-ANN/README.md

 ### 📌 Project Overview

-This model was used in our Graduation Final Year Project to make predictions in Flutter mobile app.
+This backend was used in our Graduation Final Year Project to make predictions in Flutter mobile app.

     Task: Crop Prediction

     Model Type: Artificial Neural Network (ANN)

     Libraries Used: TensorFlow, Pandas, Numpy, & more.

+    Frameworks used: Flask

 ### 📊 Dataset